Scripture Reading: Ecclesiastes 3 - 4 …

 Yet Solomon testifies that God "has made everything beautiful in its time.
 He has also set eternity in the hearts of men; yet they cannot fathom what God has done from beginning to end" (3:11).
 If only ... if only all people could see the beauty of God's creation and how it reflects the majesty of our Creator.
 People know instinctively that there is more to life than what we see, yet the human mind conceives only what it wants to believe ... that somehow there is an "afterlife" that we control by our own ideas, thoughts and actions.
 Because of the consequences of sin within us we cannot understand God's works or the salvation He offers.
 Instead of seeing the history of life on this planet as having a beginning and an end, most people choose to see it as an endless cycle of life in which we control our own destiny!

 Everything in this world that is good and right or beautiful points to our Creator.
 There is nothing NEW!
 "Whatever is has already been, and what will be has been before; and God will call the past to account" (3:15).
-Solomon sees no wisdom, no justice among men, but only wickedness, so he thinks, "GOD will bring to judgment" everyone and everything.
+Solomon sees no wisdom, no justice among men, but only wickedness, so he declares, "GOD will bring to judgment" upon everyone and everything.
 As Abraham declared in Genesis 18:25: "Shall not the Judge of all the earth do right?!"
 God knows the fate of every human being and He would be perfectly just to pour out His wrath upon all mankind.
 People act like animals so it is not surprising that people sometimes treat their pets better than they treat other people.
 But God understands the fate of mankind and He remains in control.

 God said, "It is not good that man is alone ..."
 To live for yourself is to live for nothing because your life in this world is temporary and God created you to live for HIM!
 What do we need to do to live for God?
 We need to work together with others AND with God Himself.
 When Solomon says, "Two are better than one, because they have a good return for their work ..."
 (4:9), he is not just talking about friendship, but about what God made people to do: to labor together for His kingdom.
 And when he says, "A cord of three strands is not quickly broken" (4:12), he is adding the third piece to the puzzle: the very Spirit of God!
 Only when the Spirit of God is at work in His people can you and I labor together and find satisfaction in working for God's kingdom.